strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

   exclude: [], // exclude these classifications of data; see CLI documentation of `--exclude` for list
   only: [], // transfer only these classifications of data; see CLI documentation of `--only` for list
   throttle: 0, // add a delay of this many millseconds between each item transferred

+  // the keys of `transforms` are the stage names for which they are run
   transforms: {
     links: [
       {